 - resources and contact details.

-Also contained as an appendix is the equity funding support package that provides information specifically related to the RAM loadings and policy context.
 The SBAR assists your school to develop their own budget and allocate funding to deliver on the strategic directions in your Strategic Improvement Plan (SIP).

 Your school receives their updated SBAR in late Term 1 of the following year, based on published Actual student enrolments with many of the allocations not changing between the October SBAR and the updated SBAR.